 Annual Bird Chautauqua

-- The Mono Basin Bird Chautauqua is not your ordinary bird festival.
+– The Mono Basin Bird Chautauqua is not your ordinary bird festival.
 Three days of birds, science, art music and field trips including walks and workshops involving trees and wildflowers, bugs and butterflies, writing and poetry, sketching and art, storytelling and photography, kayaking and canoeing, even crafts and kids events too.
 Over 180 different bird species have been spotted during this event in past years and Mono Basin is a haven for bird watchers.
 The festival ends with a picnic and free concert at Mono Lake County Park, featuring a bird calling contest, live music and a barbeque lunch fundraiser.
-This event is a great opportunity to get out in nature and educate the whole family, it takes place June 20-22, 2014.
+This event is a great opportunity to get out in nature and educate the whole family.

 Labor Day Weekend Bike and Run

-Labor Day Bike & Run - Saturday September 6, 2014 marks the 21st year of The Fall Century 102 Mile Ride
+Labor Day Bike & Run – Over 20 years of The Fall Century 102 Mile Ride

 which is 3,200 feet of elevation gain over a 12.4-mile-long course along the shoulder of one of the most scenic highways in the country.
 Proceeds from the run benefit the Mono Lake Committee.